Algeria votes in parliamentary elections amid disillusionment, repression | DW | 12.06.2021

 Algeria is holding its first parliamentary election since a 2019 uprising.
-There are 24 million eligible voters, but the woman-led Hirak movement is boycotting it, citing repression and "old guard" networks.
+There are 24 million eligible voters, but the women-led Hirak movement is boycotting it, citing repression and "old guard" networks.

 Algerians headed to polling stations on Saturday for the country's first parliamentary election since former president Abdelaziz Bouteflika was ousted.